Group E, Matchday 1, Match #9

 Specific Match Orders

-/ What if the match turns into a frantic, end-to-end sprint?
+/ What if the crowd demands a solo hero?

 Secret mastermind intent